 COVER KC HEALTH INSURANCE ENROLLMENT

 We deploy navigators and counselors to help persons in Kansas to enroll and receive guidance for medical insurance.
 Navigators also refer persons to Medicare/Medicaid, making them aware of options that provide medical coverage.
-NBCCDC participated in servicing over 6,000 persons for new enrollment.
+NBCCDC has participated in servicing over 6,000 persons for new enrollment.

 Family 101 is an annual 5K walk for health and community unity, combined with a block party and health fair held in partnership with New Bethel Church in the Douglas-Sumner area.
 In the past, over 60 vendors, and 500+ participants have met in the spring to promote health and community interaction.
 This annual event is now combined with the Jersey Creek Renovation and Expansion.